 The panels are constructed from copper fin plates (absorbers) connected to small copper tubes.
 The heat from the fin plates is transferred to the tubes and ultimately the liquid inside.
 (In our case domestic water) In the photo above you can see the tubes running vertically up the panel.
 The photo below shows a detail of a fin plate.
 I was surprised at how little water is actually inside the panel.

 The first step was to get them on the roof.
 My brother PJ and Carmine, a friend from work helped us lift them into place.
 The specifications say this panel is supposed to weigh 113 lbs but the awkwardness factor made it seem heavier.
+The first panel was aligned and anchored to a roof rafter below.

 The remaining panels are anchored to adjoining rafters and connected to each other via 1" copper couplings.
 You can also see the top portion of the anchorage clip (on the left panel) that holds the panel to the roof.
 These clips fit into an extrusion profile on the panel and get lag bolted to the roof.
 Because of the metal roof profile we had to use rafters that occurred within the 'lows' (or flat spots) of our roof.
 This is why shingle roofs are much easier to work with.